 The 2019 Texas Legislature and Governor Abbott greatly expanded the TWDB's role in flood planning.
 The TWDB will be administering a new state and regional flood planning process with flood planning regions based on river basins.
-The regional flood planning process will be developed, and initial regional flood planning groups formed by mid-2020; the first regional flood plans will be due in January 2023, and the first state flood plan will be due September 1, 2024.
+The regional flood planning process will be developed, and initial regional flood planning groups formed by late-2020; the first regional flood plans will be due in January 2023, and the first state flood plan will be due September 1, 2024.

 Flood Planning Region Boundaries

 The TWDB designated 15 flood planning regions in Texas on April 9, 2020.
 Board designation of flood planning regions is required under Senate Bill 8, 86th Texas Legislature, which established a new regional and state flood planning process for the state.